benjamin-wright/crd-test/README.md

  - Run `devspace init` to create a new `kind` kubernetes cluster, bootstrap the basic infrastructure and deploy the CRDs
  - Run `devspace clean` to tear everything down

+Within individual projects in the `/components` directory, `run-test` is a utility to make running integration tests easier

 ### Basic project structure:

 | Directory        | Contents                                                                |